-In 2020, under the supervision of the Ministry of Education and Science, a Virtual Latvian Space office was established.
-It consists of several government professionals to support Latvian entities to secure funding from ESA and EU programmes to develop strategic space technologies.
+In 2020, under the supervision of the Ministry of Education and Science, the Latvian Space Office was established.
+It consists of several governmental professionals to support Latvian entities to secure funding from ESA and EU programmes to develop strategic space technologies.

-The functions of the Virtual Latvian Space office are:
+The functions of the Latvian Space Office are:

-- to coordinate the Latvian delegation in ESA; - to administer the participation in ESA optional programmes and to provide comprehensive support to Latvian entities related to the ESA procurement system; - to work on operational measures concerning the implementation of this strategy, especially the Latvian Requested Party Activities of ESA; - to facilitate international collaboration and to promote the Latvian space industry worldwide. - In April 2020, the Latvian Space Policy Working Group was established under the supervision of the Ministry of Education and Science and the Ministry of Economics.
+- to coordinate the Latvian delegation in ESA; - to administer the participation in ESA optional programmes and to provide comprehensive support to Latvian entities related to the ESA procurement system; - to work on operational measures concerning the implementation of this strategy, especially the Latvian Requested Party Activities of ESA; - to facilitate international collaboration and to promote the Latvian space industry worldwide.

+In April 2020, the Latvian Space Policy Working Group was established under the supervision of the Ministry of Education and Science and the Ministry of Economics.
 It consists of 14 members (representatives of ministries, a cluster representing the private sector and scientific institutions).
 The main task of the working group is the coordination and governance of space-related programmes and activities at a national and international level.
 Decisions of the Latvian Space Policy Working Group are recommendatory, and the group aims to fulfil an advisory function to the relevant ministries.
+The

-The Minister of Education and Science and the Minister of Economics of the Republic of Latvia will both co-chair the group.
+Minister of Education and Science and the Minister of Economics of the Republic of Latvia both cochair the group.

-- The functions of the Space Policy Working Group are: - to promote and coordinate the cooperation among Latvia and ESA, including setting up a national delegation to the ESA committees and sub-groups, and advising on possible investment directions for the ESA programmes - to support the uptake of the EU space programmes, i.e. Copernicus, EGNOS and Galileo, and ensure all applications related to the above technologies are effectively implemented in the management of public administration and economic activity in Latvia - to promote and coordinate the participation of research institutions and companies in ESA, the EUSPA, EUMETSAT, the EU Horizon Europe and other space programmes and institutions - to provide recommendations to the Cabinet of Ministers on Latvia's involvement in international organisation structures related to space - to promote the inclusion of appropriate space activities in the smart specialisation strategy and synergies with the investment directions of the Structural Funds.
+The functions of the Space Policy Working Group are:

+- to promote and coordinate the cooperation between Latvia and ESA, including setting up the national delegation to the ESA committees and sub-groups and advising on possible investment directions for the ESA programmes; - to support the uptake of the EU space programmes, i.e. Copernicus, EGNOS and Galileo, and ensure all applications related to the above technologies are effectively implemented in the management of public administration and economic activity in Latvia; - to promote and coordinate the participation of research institutions and companies in ESA, EUSPA, EUMETSAT, EU Horizon Europe and other space programmes and institutions; - to provide recommendations to the Cabinet of Ministers on Latvia's involvement in international organisation structures related to space; - to promote the inclusion of appropriate space activities in the smart specialisation strategy and synergies with the investment directions of the Structural Funds.

-The Ministry of Education and Science is primarily in charge of cooperation with ESA, the Copernicus programme, JIVE, ILT and partly involved in EUSPA coordination.
-The Ministry of Economics supports the national space industry in terms of innovation and start-up development.
+The Ministry of Education and Science is primarily in charge of cooperation with ESA, the Copernicus programme, JIVE, EU SST and partly involved in EUSPA coordination.
+The Ministry of Economics supports the national space industry in terms of innovation and start-up development, Latvia's participation in ESA and the EU Space programme.
 The potential relevance of space technology and applications for agriculture, energy, transport, telecommunications, environment, security and defence, etc., is a key factor for many other ministries to be involved in the Latvian space sector coordination.